 History, tourist information, and nearby accommodation

 A second phase of development shows a V-shaped ditch, 12 feet wide and about 5.5 feet deep.
-A final phase of occupation shows yet another ditch, this tie U-shaped.
+A final phase of occupation shows yet another ditch, this time U-shaped.
 Like the second ditch, this was allowed to gradually silt up over time.

 Judging by the style of construction it appears that the first two ditches are Roman, while the 3rd ditch enclosure may be medieval.
 The Roman fort may possibly be the garrison site mentioned by the historian Tacitus in his account of the Roman conquest of Anglesey by the general Suetonius Paulinus in AD 60.

-Finds during excavations included samian ware pottery and coarse grey-ware.
+Finds during excavations included Samian ware pottery and coarse grey-ware.
 The medieval occupation may be linked to a 13th century complex of court buildings.

-Unfortunatyely there are no obvious remains of the fort to be viewed, though Aberffraw itself is a pretty village in a lovely location near the coast.
+Unfortunately there are no obvious remains of the fort to be viewed, though Aberffraw itself is a pretty village in a lovely location near the coast.
 While in the village, look for the 'church in the sea'; the 7th century church of Saint Cwyfan, on an island just offshore.

 Address: Aberffraw, Anglesey, Anglesey, Wales

 Photo Credit: David Ross and Britain Express